Universal-Basic-Compute/serenissima/backend/docs/engine.md

 4. AI citizens only bid if they have at least twice the bid amount in their compute balance
 5. An admin notification is created with statistics about all bidding activity

-This process creates a dynamic land market with AI participation, ensuring that valuable lands receive competitive bids even without human players bidding on them.
+This process creates a dynamic land contract with AI participation, ensuring that valuable lands receive competitive bids even without human players bidding on them.

 ### AI Building Construction (8:00 PM UTC)